Meaning of Cash Flow

 4) Securing a Line of Credit: Having access to a line of credit can be a lifesaver during periods of tight cash flow.

-4) Regular cash flow analysis: It is important to routinely analyzing your cash flow statement (see sample here) can help detect issues before they become significant problems.
+4) Regular cash flow analysis: It is important to routinely analyze your cash flow statement to help detect issues before they become significant problems.

 Tools to Aid Cash Flow Management